drBenway/pixi-vn-wiki/Various-Answers.md

 ## Where can I store the images?

-You are completely free to store the images in the project.
+You are completely free to store images however you want.

-Usually there may be the following possibilities:
+The main possibilities are the following:

 * Inside the project: You can insert the images inside the project and use the relative path.
-You recommend this method if you plan to create a desktop/mobile application.
+It recommend this method if you plan to create a desktop/mobile application.
 * Inside the project, but download them upon installation: You can insert the images inside the project and download them upon installation.
-You recommend this method if you plan to create a desktop/mobile application.
+It recommend t this method if you plan to create a desktop/mobile application.
 * Public URL: There are more sites that allow you to upload images for free, for example [imgur](https://imgur.com/).
 You can use the public URL of the image.
-You recommend this method if you plan to create a web application.
+It recommend t this method if you plan to create a web application.
 * Private URL: You can use a private URL of the image, you can use a private server or a cloud service, for example [Amazon S3](https://aws.amazon.com/s3/) or [Firebase](https://firebase.google.com/).
-You recommend this method if you plan to create a web application.
+It recommend t this method if you plan to create a web application.